 As expected, Virgin Atlantic has just revealed their brand new Upper Class seat, which will debut on their newly delivered Airbus A350-1000s this year.
-The airline is expected to take delivery of 12 of these planes, with all the planes joining their fleet by 2021.
+The airline is expected to take delivery of 12 of these planes, with all the planes joining their fleet by 2021 (hopefully the newly ordered A330-900neos also get these seats).

 This comes just a couple of weeks after British Airways revealed their new Club Suite, which will also debut on their A350-1000s this summer.